Art around Erie

 Public Sculpture Exhibition by David Hayes

-Twelve outdoor sculptures by internationally known artist David Hayes will punctuate State Street and Lake Erie Arboretum at Frontier Park in a year long exhibition of his colorful, playful abstract works beginning in October.
-All twelve sculptures will be simultaneously unveiled around the city.
-This outdoor exhibition is the most recent public art endeavor by Erie Art Museum to bring art out of the museum and into the city streets in ways that engage, excite and surprise.
+Twelve outdoor sculptures by internationally known artist David Hayes punctuated State Street and Lake Erie Arboretum at Frontier Park in a year-long exhibition of his colorful, playful abstract works.
+All twelve sculptures were simultaneously unveiled around the city on October 21.
+This outdoor exhibition was the most recent public art endeavor by Erie Art Museum to bring art out of the museum and into the city streets in ways that engage, excite and surprise.

 Hayes’ sculptures have been dotting the landscapes of campuses, museums, sculpture parks and his home in Coventry, Connecticut for more than 40 years.
 He studied under David Smith at Indiana University, where Hayes received his M.F.A.
 Hayes has received a post-doctoral Fulbright award and a Guggenheim Fellowship.
 He has had over 300 solo exhibitions, and his sculptures are in the collections of over 60 museums around the world, including the Museum of Modern Art, the Guggenheim, the Brooklyn Museum, the Carnegie Institute in Pittsburgh, and the National Museum of American Art in Washington, D.C.